scaleway/scaleway-cli/docs/commands/cockpit.md

-### Deactivate the Cockpit of a given Project specified by the Project ID
+### Deactivate the Cockpit of the specified Project ID

-Deactivate the Cockpit of a given Project specified by the Project ID.
+Deactivate the Cockpit of the specified Project ID.

 **Usage:**